pgraci/MediaPro/readme.txt

-=== MP3 to Post ===
+=== MediaPro ===
-Contributors: paulsheldrake
+Contributors: philgraci
-Tags: mp3, podcasting, id3, podcast, podcaster, audio, music, spokenword Requires at least: 3.0
+Tags: mp3, audio, music, spokenword
+Requires at least: 3.5
-Tested up to: 4.0
+Tested up to: 4.0.1
-Stable tag: 1.2.3
+Stable tag: 1.0
 License: GPLv3

-Creates posts using MP3 ID3 information.
+Creates posts using Media Library ID3 information.

 == Description ==

-This plugin creates a folder that you can STFP or SSH MP3 files in to and then scans the folder to create the posts from the MP3 ID3 information.
+This plugin allows you to upload or select songs from your Media Library.

+You can then create multiple posts or one post with a playlist.

-The posts use the ID3 title and comments information to create the title and post content.
+The posts are generated from the song's ID3 information.

+MP3 and M4A files are supported, as well as iTunes purchases.

+Many different ID3 tags are available, and you can customize how you want to import.

 When the posts are created they are automatically set to Draft so you can review the information and set publish dates.